YannKurzo/calculator/README.md

 - Only use double type
 - Use main arguments to enter string / or user input if empty
 - Show a list of the implemented functions

+Code
+- Finish parserExec
+- User lexe class
+- Use references when possible